Ushantha5/Ushantha5/README.md

 🔊 Nee Singam Dhan –
 https://www.masstamilan.dev/2466/nee-singam-dhan-mp3-song

-> ⚠️ GitHub does NOT allow auto-play music.
-> But link will work when clicked.

 <!--
 **Ushantha5/Ushantha5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.